umair-alam/openvino-people-counter-app/WRITEUP.md

 #### Fourth Model: [SSD Inception V2 COCO](http://download.tensorflow.org/models/object_detection/ssd_inception_v2_coco_2018_01_28.tar.gz)

 #### Fifth Model: [SSD Mobilenet V2 COCO](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz)

-This model shows very poor efficiency in detceting people rest of the details are mentioned in Model Research topic.
+I encountered errors using some of the above models and others were less efficient and skipping frames, further details are mentioned in the model research topic.

-The difference between model accuracy pre- and post-conversion was...

-The size of the model pre- and post-conversion was...

 The inference time of the model pre- and post-conversion was...